tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

 <img src="visualized_2d_frequecies/program_window.png" align="left" width="280" style="margin-right: 10px;"/>

-This is a naive implementation of the parallel 2D fft.
+This is a not optimized implementation of a parallel 2D fft with compute shaders.
-Input image height and width must be power of 2.
-When running the program a window pops up as in the image on the left. <br>
+Input image height and width must be powers of 2.<br> When running the program a window pops up as shown in the image on the left. <br>
-TOP LEFT : animated assembley of the image from individual frequencies. <br>
+TOP LEFT : animated assembly of the image from individual frequencies. <br>
 TOP RIGHT  : the output of IFFT <br>
-BOTTOM LEFT : <ins>visualizaton</ins> individual 2D frequencies  <br>
+BOTTOM LEFT : <ins>visualization</ins> individual 2D frequencies  <br>
 BOTTOM RIGHT : the output of fft as texture which contains the real part in the red channel and imaginary part in the green channel  <br>